scherbertlemon/slfractals/README.md

 **!!!
 This is an early version: documentation, functionality and interfaces are not perfect and will change in the future. !!!**

+## Running on Docker

+That's the easiest way.
+Clone the repository, then from this folder, build image with:

+    docker build -t slfractals:latest .

+To run the bokeh app, run:

+    docker run --rm -it -p 5006:5006 slfractals:latest

 ## Installation and setup

 **It is recommended to use ``conda`` on Windows to install dependencies for this package.**